arielj/vanilla-nested/README.md

 #### Event listeners are now added once to the `document`

 Attach the vanilla-nested event listeners to the document object.
 This fixes [issues](https://github.com/arielj/vanilla-nested/issues/47) with turbo/hotwire where the listener was not being attached to the new elements added to the DOM.
 Thanks to @lenilsonjr for testing these changes!

+# Version 1.7.0 Changes

+#### Fix initialization of Vanilla Nested when using importmaps and Safari

+The shim to support importmaps in Safari was not firing the load events as the code was expecting.
+This patches that by considering if the DOM is already ready when the code loads.